Aditya190803/bank-statement-extractor/README.md

 ## Usage workflow

-1. Upload the bank statement PDF, customer names CSV (with a `CustomerName` column), and customer details CSV (also containing `CustomerName`).
+1. Upload the bank statement PDF, customer names CSV, and customer details CSV.
+You can also toggle in bundled sample files for a demo.
-2. Adjust the fuzzy-match score threshold from the sidebar if needed.
+2. Choose which columns in each CSV represent customer names and (optionally) employees.
+The UI remembers your selections and previews the data.
-3. Click **Extract & Match** to generate matches.
+3. Adjust the fuzzy-match score threshold or employee filter from the sidebar if needed.
-4. Review the extracted names, matched customers with confidence scores, and merged customer details.
+4. Click **Extract & Match** to generate matches.
+The app reports extraction counts, match totals, and the match rate.
-5. Download the matched names or detailed results as CSV files.
+5. Review the extracted names, matched customers with confidence scores, and merged customer details.
+Download either dataset as CSV when ready.

 All processing happens locally within the Streamlit session; no data leaves your machine.